 Whisk egg yolks and sugar in a large bowl for 2 minutes.
 Strain the chai-infused cream, and pour it gradually into the egg mixture while constantly whisking.
 Pour it slowly at first, then more quickly so you don’t cook the egg yolks.
 Stir in the vanilla and salt.

 Once the cream is incorporated into the yolks, divide it equally into six 6-oz ramekins.
-Cover each with a square of foil directly touching the cream to prevent a crust from forming.
+Cover each ramekin with a square of foil to prevent a crust from forming.